alexandrastroiu/TV-Show-CLI-Data-Scraper/README.md

 The backend of matplotlib is set to Agg in order to display the plot in a file and not in an interactive window.

-The bar chart is then saved in a png file (plot.png) and a message is displayed to the user to ensure the program is user-friendly and easy to user:
+The bar chart is then saved in a png file (plot.png) and a message is displayed to the user to ensure the program is user-friendly:
 >"Plot saved as 'plot.png'"

 ![Bar Chart Plot](images/plot.png "Genre-Average Rating Plot")

 #### Files:
-The project.py contains the main code of the project written in Python.
+The project.py file contains the main code of the project written in Python.
-The test_project.py contains unit tests for five functions from the project.py file.
+The test_project.py file contains unit tests for five functions from the project.py file.
-The requirements.txt lists the third party packages used in the project.
+The requirements.txt file lists the third party packages used in the project.

 #### Libraries:
 The programming language used for the project is Python.
 Both standard Python libraries and third-party libraries were used.